JustinTrombley96/osu/README.md

 The osu! client code and framework are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

-Please note that this *does not cover* the usage of the "osu!" or "ppy" branding in any software, resources, advertising or promotion, as this is protected by trademark law.
+Please note that this _does not cover_ the usage of the "osu!" or "ppy" branding in any software, resources, advertising or promotion, as this is protected by trademark law.

 Please also note that game resources are covered by a separate licence.
 Please see the [ppy/osu-resources](https://github.com/ppy/osu-resources) repository for clarifications.

+This is a test!